Dogs drool when they see food, and some dogs also drool when they are excited, scared, or nervous.

 Other Causes of Excessive Dog Drooling

-Dog drooling excessively may also be caused by problems and diseases in other parts of the body.
+Problems and diseases in other parts of the body can also cause dog drooling excessively.
 For example:

 Foreign Objects in Esophagus